w3c/cg-program/transfer-considerations.md

    * Have they been involved in its development?
 Have potential implementers given signals of interest (e.g., actual implementations or announcements of intent to prototype)?
 * Are there multiple independent parties contributing to the CG Specification, or is the effort largely driven by a single organization or individual?
 * Is there broad consensus within the CG for the approach taken by the CG Specification or are there clear signals of lack of consensus within the group (or beyond the group)?
+* Do you have a regular point of contact on the W3C staff?

 ### Specification context